mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 ...
 </pre>

 That's all.
-Note that auto configuration of modules not only takes into account core what-used-to-be XML configuration but also any additions that may be required for the CAS login webflow.
+There is no other change required.

 This model would not have possible without CAS taking full advantage of [Spring Boot](http://projects.spring.io/spring-boot/).

+Note that auto configuration of modules not only takes into account core what-used-to-be XML configuration but also any additions that may be required for the CAS webflows.

 Note that CAS 5 does not remove one's ability to declare relevant changes and customizations in an XML file.
-There will be a `deployerConfigContext.xml` file for those who feel more comfortable with an XML-friendly explicit form of configuration.
+There will be a `deployerConfigContext.xml` file, much like the old days, for those who feel more comfortable with an XML-friendly explicit form of configuration.
 However, for most if not ALL changes this strategy is completely unnecessary.

 ### Managing Configuration

 Previously, adopters had to repackage and redeploy the CAS web application if a configuration property (i.e. LDAP URL) had to be changed.
-This will no longer be true in CAS 5 where **most if not all** CAS components become reloadable.
-Specific endpoints are exposed to adopters which can receive a reload request and auto-configure the CAS application context with the new version of the settings without the need to repackage and/or deploy the CAS software.
+This will no longer be true in CAS 5 where **most if not ALL** CAS components become reloadable.
+What this means is, specific endpoints (and administrative UIs) are exposed to adopters which can receive a reload request (permissions granting) and auto-configure the running CAS application context with the new state of the world WITHOUT the need to repackage and/or deploy the CAS software.

 This model would not have possible without CAS taking full advantage of [Spring Cloud](http://projects.spring.io/spring-cloud/).

 ### Deployment

 Once packaged, adopters previously had to grab the final CAS web application and deploy it into a servlet container of choice such as Tomcat or Jetty.
-While this model is and will be supported, CAS 5 takes this one step further and ships with a built-in Tomcat container that can simply launch the CAS application from the command line.
+While this model is and will be supported, CAS 5 takes this one step further and ships with a built-in Tomcat container that can simply launch the CAS application directly from the command line.
 The recipe is as simple as:

 <pre class="prettyprint lang-bash">
 ...